WELCOME TO HOPE LUTHERAN CHURCH

 Children's Sunday School 8:45 a.m.

 *During the pastoral interim, the church office hours have been modified.
 The office is open from 9 a.m.-12 p.m. for anyone who needs to stop in.

-The Church Secretary will be available by appointment from 1 -4 p.m.
+The church's administrative assistant will be available by appointment from 1 -4 p.m.
 Mon.-Thurs.

 Pastor Steinke is available on Tuesdays and Wednesdays.
 It is better to have an appointment.

 "To equip the saints for the work of ministry." ~Ephesians 4:12a~

 "Bear one another's burdens, and in this way you will fulfill the law of Christ."

 Hope Lutheran is a Stephen Ministry Congregation.

 Our congregation's Stephen Ministry equips lay people to provide confidential, one-to-one Christian care to individuals in our congregation and community who are experiencing difficulties in their lives.

 Our Pastor will always be on the front line of care, especially during times of crisis.
 But there are always many more needs for ongoing, one-to-one care than any pastor can effectively meet by themselves.